Rowdy Tellez Player Props: Brewers vs. Orioles

 Rowdy Tellez At The Plate

-- In 62.5% of his 56 games this season, Tellez has picked up at least one hit.
-He's also had nine multi-hit games.
+- In 61.4% of his games this season (35 of 57), Tellez has picked up at least one hit, and in nine of those games (15.8%) he recorded multiple hits.

-- Tellez has picked up an RBI in 32.1% of his games this year, with more than one RBI in 10.7% of his games.
-He has also plated three or more runs in two contests.
+- Tellez has had at least one RBI in 31.6% of his games this year (18 of 57), with more than one RBI six times (10.5%).
+He has also been responsible for three or more of his team's runs in two contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.